How many unread emails versus texts do you have right now?

 You should also factor in your prospect’s industry, buyer persona, and individual personality.
 Maybe Jimmy works in an extremely conservative, highly regulated industry.
 His organization probably does everything by the book, which suggests he’d prefer to communicate over email.

-On the other hand, if Jimmy is in an emerging space or belongs to an experimental company, he’ll likely be far more enthusiastic about the idea of texting.
+On the other hand, if Jimmy is in an emerging space or belongs to an experimental company, he’ll likely be far more enthusiastic about the idea of texting or chatting.

 The Right (and Wrong) Reasons to Text Buyers